 Dean, a singer, songwriter, guitarist and graduate of Emory School of Theology and has served as Transitional General Minister of the KY region.
 He has also served Cherry Log Christian Church, Cherry Log, GA & Community Christian Church, Fayetteville, GA.
 And has also served in Regional Ministry as a Team Minister, IN; Interim & Transitional Minister in Regions of Ohio, Oklahoma & Central Rocky Mountain.

-Tuesday October 22 at 4pm
+Wednesday, October 22 at 3:30 pm

 The church has forgotten that we worship a disabled God whose wounds survived resurrection, says Amy Kenny.